bytedance/monoio/README.md

 To force using nightly, create a file named `rust-toolchain` and write `nightly` in it.
 Also, you can use `cargo +nightly` to build or run.

-Also, since we use io_uring, you must make sure your kernel supports it([5.6+](docs/en/platform-support.md)).
+Also, if you want to use io_uring, you must make sure your kernel supports it([5.6+](docs/en/platform-support.md)).
 And, memlock is [configured as a proper number](docs/en/memlock.md).
-If your kernel version does not meet the requirements, you can try to use the legacy driver to start, currently supports Linux and macOS.
+If your kernel version does not meet the requirements, you can try to use the legacy driver to start, currently supports Linux and macOS([ref here](/docs/en/use-legacy-driver.md)).

 Here is a basic example of how to use Monoio.